tidepool-org/uploader/docs/checklists/tandem.md

 ### Known implementation issues/TODOs

 *Use this space to describe device-specific known issues or implementation TODOs **not** contained in the above datatype-specific sections.*

-  - `*[ ]` On first upload, read back to the very beginning of the pump's history to construct a full `pumpSettings` history, allowing for fuller `pumpSettings` history (including profile changes) as well as basal schedule look-up.
-  - `*[ ]` Find a reliable way to identify (and then drop) `timeChange` events occurring after a device shutdown so that BtUTC doesn't have to be limited to records since the last pump shutdown.